hanxinzhang/dst/README.md

 in the first week of daylight saving time on average.

-In total, 41500 more incidences in the first week of DST could be linked to the time change.
+In total, 41500 incidences of all kinds in the first week of DST could be linked to the time change.
+Nationwide, around 0.4 million incidences of diseases and conditions could emerge because of time change.